Ahmad-Mtr/EE570/README.md

 # EE570
-Lazy Summaries &amp; Notes for Cloud Computing and Big Data Course
+Lazy Summaries & Notes for Cloud Computing and Big Data Course

+Check `notes/` if u have a life.